 We only visited Manarola shortly, for sunset, and despite it being very busy, it was one of the most special experiences of our day in Cinque Terre.
-We had dinner at restaurant Nesun Dorma and it became one of my favourites spots for sunset.
+We had dinner at the restaurant Nesun Dorma and it became one of my favorite spots for sunset.
 Ever.

 The narrow coastal road leading to Portofino is incredibly scenic, just as the whole surrounding area.
 We truly enjoyed the walk leading to Castello Brown and the lighthouse of Portofino.
 A boat trip to the nearby 10th century San Fruttuoso Abbey is also not to be missed.

 All this being said, we didn’t love Portofino as much as we loved the other towns in Liguria.
 Overpriced restaurants with snobbish personnel ruin this small picture-perfect village.
 I honestly wonder if there are any local fishermen left in this so-called ‘fishing village’.
 Portofino is now the place for the rich and the famous.